 The Philosophy department offers research supervision to PhD and research MLitt students across a wide range of areas, reflecting the research interests of our staff.
 All research students are assigned a supervisor; joint supervision may be suitable in some cases.
 We also offer a PhD by Distance Learning which is suitable for students who cannot come to campus regularly.
 A regular Departmental Research Seminar also hosts visiting speakers and members of the department presenting work in progress.

-We are interested in hearing from students wishing to undertake postgraduate level work in Philosophy at the doctoral level.
+We are interested in hearing from students wishing to undertake postgraduate level work in Philosophy at the MLitt or doctoral level.
 Please contact one of the supervisors below if you are thinking about applying for a PhD in their subject area.

-Dr Beth Lord: Supervision is offered in History of Philosophy.
+Professor Beth Lord: Supervision is offered in History of Philosophy.
 Dr Lord's research focuses on Spinoza and Kant, with particular emphasis on themes in Spinoza’s metaphysics and political philosophy.
 Supervision is also offered in subjects relating to 18th-21st century continental philosophy, including continental interpretations of historical texts and interdisciplinary projects.

 Dr Federico Luzzi: Supervision is offered in epistemology broadly construed--with particular emphasis on knowledge from non-knowledge--epistemic injustice, and gender equality in sports.

 Dr Luca Moretti: Supervision is offered in epistemology, including the epistemology of perception broadly construed (basic knowledge, disjunctivism, immediate justification, cognitive penetrability, hinge epistemology), the epistemology of inference (transmission and failure of transmission of justification, closure and counter-closure), the epistemology of testimony, the epistemology of education, and Bayesian epistemology and its application to scepticism.